nirmalkc/Wordpress-Bootstrap-Sass-Boilerplate/README.md

 6. Open command prompt and run the command "npm install", this will download all the required node modules to the root.

+7. Delete the "delete-me.txt" file inside the "mytheme" folder.

-7. Go to the repository root folder and run grunt.
+8. Go to the repository root folder and run grunt.
 The grunt tasks should be completed successfully.

-8. You can browse through the wordpress admin page and change theme to the one which you have copied to the theme directory.
+9. You can browse through the wordpress admin page and change theme to the one which you have copied to the theme directory.

-9. Now you are set to start developing the wordpress theme.
+10. Now you are set to start developing the wordpress theme.

 ## Pre-requesties